Years later, thief sends county money for stolen receptacle

 The letter states that the sender is in a 12-step program and working to make financial amends.

-It states that many years ago the writer stole a receptacle meant for cigarette ashes that was in front of the courthouse.
+It states that many years ago the writer stole a receptacle meant for cigarette ashes that were in front of the courthouse.

 LATEST STORIES: